zarkobabic/Microjava-compiler/README.md

 ## Usage

 The MicroJava Compiler can be used by students and educators as a learning tool for understanding the principles of compiler construction.
 To build and use the compiler, please refer to the instructions provided in the repository's documentation.

+## Contributions

+We welcome contributions to enhance the MicroJava Compiler.
+If you'd like to contribute, please follow our guidelines as outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License